 This lot tracking plugin is very useful for businesses that sell perishable goods with an expiration date such as food and drink products.
 It also comes in very handy if you have to organize a product recall.
 The extension allows you to save batch numbers, dates, and vendors within your WooCommerce data, and have the system track the expiry dates of your products.
 When products are getting close to their expiration date, the plugin can send you an email notification and automatically move the products into the clearance category.
 When you identify faulty merchandise, you can trace an individual product back to the batch it came from and perform an inspection or easily organize a recall.

 Price – starting from $49.00/month

 MRPeasy is a business management suite designed for small manufacturers and distributors.
-It provides users with advanced functionality for inventory management, sales, production planning, procurement, finances, and HR.
+It provides users with advanced tools for keeping the inventory optimized and managing sales, production planning, procurement, finances, and HR.

 It allows you to create both kits of products as well as bills of materials for making the products, manage multiple warehouses, print labels and use barcodes, and get access to many more inventory management tools that are essential for growing your business.

 MRPeasy centralizes data throughout the company and allows for the automation of a lot of processes while syncing up sales and inventory with WooCommerce.
 From customer orders coming in from the webshop, MRPeasy lets you book the necessary products or automatically schedule manufacturing operations according to material availability, vendor lead times, and available production capacity.

 When products are shipped from either WooCommerce or directly from MRPeasy, the inventory levels in both systems reflect the change.

 If you have several web stores, you can easily hook all of them up with MRPeasy and use it as your central inventory management platform.

 - In the wake of the pandemic, small business and e-commerce are thriving with both 2020 and 2021 witnessing record numbers in both new company registrations and online sales.